-It seems that the people in charge of these guidelines might be drinking the beers, but the evidence is incontrovertible that they ignoring the current research.
+It seems that while the people in charge of said guidelines might be drinking the beers, the evidence is incontrovertible that they are ignoring the current research.
 The two highlighted sentences above basically sum up Teicholz's position --- something I have been trying to educate my patients about for the better part of the past two decades.
 It's why the "evidence" in EVIDENCE-BASED MEDICINE must be checked, double-checked, and checked again before you even think about trusting it.
 The same goes for medical guidelines.
 HERE, HERE, HERE, and HERE are examples of the CHASM between the research side of medicine and the practice side of medicine.

 It should be noted that whoever controls these guidelines, essentially controls a huge segment of the economy (HERE is an example of this phenomenon from a post I wrote just the other day).
 In fact, the BMJ article goes on to say that, "the report is vulnerable to internal bias as well as outside agendas."
 In other words folks, we are talking here about financial conflicts-of-interest or COI (click the link if you think I am blowing hot air).

 The drums Teicholz beats loudest are drums that I myself have beaten over and over again.
-I have already mentioned the fact that contrary to mouthpieces like Dr. Dean Ornish, animal fats from good sources are not the 'Great Satan' they have been widely (almost universally) portrayed in the medical medical community and media to be.
+I have already mentioned the fact that contrary to mouthpieces like Dean Ornish, animal fats from good sources are not the 'Great Satan' they have been widely (almost universally) portrayed in the medical medical community and media to be.
 The other drum has to do with LOW CARB DIETS (of which my favorite is PALEO).